dcoderWar/fish-es/README.md

 # fish-es
-Easily edit text based executable file in your PATH.
+Easily edit text based executable files in your PATH.

 * Edit any function previously saved with ***funcsave***
 * Edit any script(Python, Perl, Bash, etc)